 Pankaj Jain is the founder and managing partner of Saka Ventures.
 Pankaj has 25 years of international experience with a unique background that integrates technology, finance, entrepreneurship, venture capital and blockchain.
 This experience gives him the ability to view business models and startups through a cross-cultural lens coupled with a keen understanding of global markets.
 Pankaj has been an active angel investor as well as an advisor to venture capital funds, startups, governments and foundations on topics ranging from building technology startup ecosystems, to early-stage deal structuring, as well as, blockchain and cryptocurrencies.

-For over four years, Pankaj led India investments and operations for 500 Global, a Silicon Valley based seed fund and accelerator program, where he served as a Partner.
-Pankaj focused on investing in early stage startups across India, New York City, South Asia, the US and other countries, leading investments in over sixty-five companies at 500 Global.
+For over four years, Pankaj led India investments and operations for 500 Startups (500 Global), a Silicon Valley based seed fund and accelerator program, where he served as a Partner.
+Pankaj focused on investing in early stage startups across India, New York City, South Asia, the US and other countries, leading investments in over sixty-five companies at 500 Startups.
 Under Pankaj’s leadership, the organization built a solid reputation in South Asia, known as one of the top venture capital firms in the region.
 Pankaj worked tirelessly to influence and transform a nascent startup ecosystem, working with government bodies and organizations to restructure policies, laws, and increase efficiencies.

 After getting his B.S. from the New York University Stern School of Business, Pankaj spent over 12 years in the Financial industry at firms such as JP Morgan, Long-Term Capital Management (LTCM) and GlobeOp Financial Services.

 At Long-Term Capital Management (LTCM), Pankaj served in various roles including enterprise fixed income risk management, as well as managing teams across product management, product development, application architecture, and market data infrastructure.